Spotted Sandpipers are in

 which means they are downy, mobile, able to find parents

 and food.
-Both sexes tend young until they fledge which
+Mostly the male will tend the young until they fledge which

 occurs about 17-21 days after hatching.